About Me

 Boundaries are where the work happens.

-In all psychological, therapeutic work, the most important part is the unconscious communication between patient and clinician.
-These processes have been described as transference, counter-transference, projective identification and so on.
-My discovery as I describe (in a paper to be attached soon) is that ...
+In all psychological, therapeutic work, the most important part is the unconscious communication between patient and clinician. ...

 Idea 2